Business LoansSmall Business Grants

 • Defy Ventures: Defy Ventures’ various programs equip entrepreneurs with the skills and habits for launching and growing a new business.

-• Prison Entrepreneurship Program (PEP): Under PEP’s six-month entrepreneurship program, participants work one-on-one with volunteers to brainstorm business concepts, work on their business plans and learn other business skills.
+• Prison Entrepreneurship Program (PEP): Under PEP’s four-month entrepreneurship program, participants work one-on-one with volunteers to brainstorm business concepts, work on their business plans and learn other business skills.
 Graduates earn a Certificate in Entrepreneurship from Baylor University’s Hankamer School of Business.

 • Inmates to Entrepreneurs: With their free online eight-week course, students can learn the basics of starting, running and growing a business.
 They learn various business skills, from business ideation and marketing to sales and customer service.
-Graduates earn a certification of completion.

 • Project ReMADE: This 12-week entrepreneurship training program teaches formerly incarcerated people basic business skills, including accounting and negotiations.
 Program graduates can then present their business plans to a panel of executives and participate in a completion ceremony held at Stanford Law School.